Urban-Meteorology-Reading/WRF-SUEWS/WSPS/README.md

 ```
 Here are the explanation of each option:

 - `urban_site_spin_up`: this is the list of the urban site you like to use for spin up.
-For each of the name in this list, there should be a same-named folder with SUEWS related files to run SuPy in the [spin up folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/pre-processor/sample-case/input/spin_ups).
+For each of the name in this list, there should be a same-named folder with SUEWS related files to run SuPy in the [spin up folder](./sample-case/input/spin_ups).

 - `urban_domain_number`: this is the domain associated with each of sites in `urban_site_spin_up`

 - `urban_class_threshold` and `urban_class` : these are threshold related ot urban classes (urban fraction) and the associated site for each one.
 You can have as many threshold as you want.
 For example, in the above script, the thresholds are `1 < f < 0.6` is assigned to `London`, `0.6 < f < 0.16` is assigned to `Swindon`, and the rest are automatically assigned to vegetated classes.

 - `veg_site_spin_up`: this is the site configuration you need to use for vegetated spin up.
-It can be any configuration as long as there is a same-named folder with SUEWS related files to run SuPy in the [spin up folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/pre-processor/sample-case/input/spin_ups).
+It can be any configuration as long as there is a same-named folder with SUEWS related files to run SuPy in the [spin up folder](./sample-case/input/spin_ups).
 In the example above, `Swindon` site configuration is used.

 - `transmissivity`: The values for transmissivity correction for each urban site.
 Put them 0 if no correction is needed.

 - `start_date`: Start date of the run

-- `output_file_name`: the output file name that will be generated in sample case [folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/WSPS/sample-case)
+- `output_file_name`: the output file name that will be generated in sample case [folder](./sample-case)

-- `input_file_name`: the output file name contains necessary inputs in sample case [folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/WSPS/sample-case)
+- `input_file_name`: the output file name contains necessary inputs in sample case [folder](./sample-case)

-- `SUEWS_param_template`: the name of `json` file contaning all the SUEWS variables needed to be added to WRF inputs (it is in the input folder).
+- `SUEWS_param_template`: the name of `json` file containing all the SUEWS variables needed to be added to WRF inputs (it is in the input folder).

-- `phenology_parameters`: The name of the file contaning parameters related to non-urban areas such as albedo, LAI, conductances based on [Omidvar et al. 2020](https://gmd.copernicus.org/preprints/gmd-2020-148/) (it is in the input folder)
+- `phenology_parameters`: The name of the file containing parameters related to non-urban areas such as albedo, LAI, conductances based on [Omidvar et al. 2020](https://gmd.copernicus.org/preprints/gmd-2020-148/) (it is in the input folder)

-- `data_dir`: name of the data directory necessary for site_specific modifications (it is in the smaple case [folder](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/tree/master/WSPS/sample-case))
+- `data_dir`: name of the data directory necessary for site_specific modifications (it is in the sample case [folder](./sample-case))

 ### Site specific steps

-If you wish to have site-specific modification of `wrfinput.nc` files (e.g. land cover, population density etc.), you can use `wps_site_specific.py` script in conjunction with customised related modules in utility [folder].
-You need to follow [this](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/blob/master/WSPS/utility/site_specific/modify_template.py) template for writing the script for modification of your own site. see examples of London and Swindon in the folder.
+If you wish to have site-specific modification of `wrfinput.nc` files (e.g. land cover, population density etc.), you can use `wps_site_specific.py` script in conjunction with customised related modules in [`utility` folder](./utility).
+You need to follow [this](./utility/site_specific/modify_template.py) template for writing the script for modification of your own site. see examples of London and Swindon in the folder.